m0ru/bak/02a_state_of_the_art.md

 Alternatively, they can be bound e.g. as `self` to the scope by specifying `controllerAs: "self"` in the routing-/directive-configuration .
 This avoids the situation where you specify a variable on the wrong object and then the template-expression can't find it (e.g. if you miss that `this` in a bound function points to the controller-object instead of the scope) Generally speaking, using `controllerAs` makes mistakes/bugs less likely.
 -->

 These scopes (models), templates (views) and controllers constitute a classical MVC-architecture (see [section @sec:mvc]).
-However, Angular also has the concept of services: They are objects that controllers can access and that can provide utility functions, manage global application state or make HTTP requests to a web server.
+However, in Angular there's also services: They are objects that controllers can access and that can provide utility functions, manage global application state or make HTTP requests to a web server.
 Controllers can't gain access to each other -- except for nesting / prototypical inheritance -- but they can always request access to any service (via dependency injection, i.e. listing the required service's name when initializing your controller or service).
 Examples of services are, for instance, `$scope` that, among other things, allows registering custom watch-expressions with Angular outside of templates:

 ```{.js #fig:ng-simple-ctrl caption="Example of listening for changes of a variable in Angular"}